 If you are landing here looking for the tour, please scroll to the bottom of this post for the tour links!
 There you can click to each blogger and see their craft room tour!

 First of all, I am kicking things off with a tour around my craft room which I am been working on for MONTHS!
 It is finally time to reveal the entire thing to y’all.
-Just a heads up that this post has affiliate links in it which means a portion of your purchase will go to support this site.
+Just a heads up that this post has affiliate links in it.
 I am going to start in the center of the room because this table rocks my world!
 My husband built this table from scraps in our wood pile.
 It is HUGE and works perfectly for my needs.
 We did purchase a sheet of Plexiglas for the top which turned out to be pretty expensive.
 It was well worth it and this table should last me for years to come!

 I don’t have build plans for the table but for those looking to make their own, he built the table in three pieces.
 The two end pieces are basically shelving units and the top was separate when we brought it into the room.
 We screwed everything together once it was in place.
 The ends are both great for storage while the middle is open allowing me to have two chairs for working.